-The customer journey, or purchase funnel, illustrated below, shows the psychological journey customers go through when making a purchase.
-From needing something to solve an issue, to continuing to buy the same product over and over again.
+The customer journey, or conversion funnel, illustrated below, shows the psychological journey customers go through when making a purchase.
+From needing something to solve an issue, to continuing to buy the same product repeatedly.
 SEO now plays a big part within this cycle.

 During the research phase, customers, or online shoppers, are actively looking for reasons to buy your product.
 Providing in-depth and useful information about your product or service at this point gives them a reason to trust your brand, and gives you the opportunity to answer their questions and convince them that your product or service is the best to meet their needs.

 In addition, creating lots of informative content gives your brand and website authority.
 It means that your target audience will be visiting your site for information whenever they have a question and that will help to increase your search rankings.

 With almost all businesses now having an online platform, the barriers to purchasing, such as distance, have been reduced.
 Customers now have an almost unlimited number of options when it comes to choosing where they buy products.